GabeHess/GabeHess.github.io/_posts/2020-6-12-satire-written-during-a-time-of-peace.md

 It must not be thought that the Water Buffalo sat lazily by while all this went on.
 He stirred very calculatedly.
 A spot of mud here, a bit flung there, an avalanche in _that_ direction—oh, he was most astute.
 (The Reptile, all the while, voiced his considered approval.
 “A good shot, Mr. Buffalo.
 Spot on.”)

 After a time, things began to settle down.
 The animals thought they had acquitted themselves well, and the Buffalo was very smug.
-An uneasy truce lasted until the next episode of stirring.
+An uneasy truce was established until the next episode of stirring.
 In the meantime, the old man in the bunker planned to himself his coming sweep in the elections.